Frequently Asked Questions

 Can I still eat foods that cause oral allergy symptoms?

-• Cooking usually helps: Heat breaks down the proteins that cause reactions
+- Cooking usually helps: Heat breaks down the problematic proteins

-• Peeling may help: Trigger proteins are often concentrated in the skin
+- Peeling may help: Trigger proteins often concentrate in the skin

-• Symptoms vary seasonally: You may tolerate foods outside of pollen season
+- Symptoms vary seasonally: You may tolerate foods outside pollen season

-However, stop eating any food that causes symptoms beyond mild mouth tingling and consult a doctor if reactions seem to worsen.
+However, stop eating any food that causes symptoms beyond mild mouth tingling, and see a doctor if reactions seem to worsen.

 About Pollen.city